-The skill centre is planned on the 4th and 5th floor with a separate entrance at the ground level.
-Being a part of the Symbiosis institution, the client brief called for a grand entrance that would be symbolic to the medical field, reflect Symbiosis legacy and depict a futuristic approach.
-A grand entrance with steps ascending 8m moves into the entrance porch.
+The Skill Centre is planned on the fourth and fifth floor with a separate entrance at the ground level.
+Being a part of the Symbiosis institution, the client brief called for a grand entrance that would be symbolic to the medical field, reflect Symbiosis legacy, and depict a futuristic approach.
+A grand entrance with steps ascending 8 m moves into the entrance porch.
 Shaped like the wings of a bird stretched to its extreme ends, the entrance is made of steel with an aluminium skin.
-Resting on a combination of steel and concrete columns that give it a solid base and balance, the double-height entrance leads into a curvilinear café, which in turn connects to the skill centre designated vertical cores connecting to the 4th and 5th floor.
-The café gains ample daylight and natural ventilation as it has an enclosed courtyard on one side and stepped landscape on the other, thus creating a pleasant view for the users of the café.
-The skill centre has four departments; Centre for Health Skills, School of Nursing, Institute of Health Science, and a School of Open and Distance Learning.
-They share nine classrooms with approximately 60-90 students per class, a 300-seater auditorium, a library, meeting rooms, labs, changing areas, where all professionals such as surgeons, doctors, nurses and other allied fields.
-All the departments are designed, planned and implemented with one cohesive design vocabulary for medical professionals, with sufficient natural ventilation and daylight.
+Resting on a combination of steel and concrete columns that give it a solid base and balance, the double-height entrance leads into a curvilinear café, which in turn connects to the Skill Centre designated vertical cores connecting to the 4th and 5th floor.